How to become a business analyst in Australia

 Our Master of Business Analytics course also provides the technical analytical skills you need to inform data-driven decisions.
 Learn the latest in:

-• Software and data processing.
-Subjects covering data processing using R, Python, and SAS will help you to build a foundation in business analytics knowledge.
-Also learn software basics including programming constructs, packages and object-oriented programming.
+- Software and data processing.
+Subjects covering data processing using R, Python and SAS will help you build a foundation in business analytics knowledge.
+You will also learn software basics including programming constructs, packages and object-oriented programming.

 We know that translating data into meaningful, actionable insights is an essential business analysis skill.
 However, what sets the best business analysts apart is their ability to communicate those insights and inspire decision-makers to act.

-The UTS Online Master of Business Analytics will help you to develop your data communication skills to:
+The UTS Online Master of Business Analytics course will help you develop your data communication skills to:

-• Navigate the complex world of data, and confidently communicate to influence
+- Navigate the complex world of data and confidently communicate your insights to decision-makers

 Broaden your career horizons with UTS Online

-Secure your career in a world where harnessing the power of data is essential by studying a Master of Business Analytics at UTS Online.
+Become a business analyst in Australia and advance your career in a world harnessing the power of data by studying a Master of Business Analytics at UTS Online.

 The course is 100% online with no on-campus commitments.
 That means you’ll have the flexibility to study whenever and wherever works best for you.